 But is that realistic?

-Do we have the resources to be producing an alternative source of energy or would it just be better that we continue using coal for energy production at the people while giving employment to the people.
+Do we have the resources to be producing an alternative source of energy or would it just be better that we continue using coal for energy production while giving employment to the people.

 I could not agree more with Department of Energy (DOE) Secretary Alfonso Cusi when he said “we cannot just discount coal” in reaction to Lopez’s abhorrence of fossil fuel.